This article on Professional Learning Communities was originally published on EdSurge.

 The PLC becomes a support for both the emotional and logistical challenges that often overwhelm teachers.
 Regular group meetings create a space to work through problems with peers and, just as important, celebrate educational victories together.
 Studies have shown that a culture of support may help retain talented teachers.

 In Lafayette, Indiana, Tecumseh Junior High School believes PLCs build tight-knit communities that encourage their teachers’ professional growth.
 Summer Winrotte, Digital Instructional Coach and Secondary Math Teacher underscores the emotional support the school’s PLCs provide.
 “We were meeting consistently about six years ago, and it was beneficial,” Winrotte says.
-“When we went away from that, the building leaders saw a shift, so they’ve been working to get consistent and structured PLCs back in to the weekly schedule.”
+“When we went away from that, the building leaders saw a shift, so they’ve been working to get consistent and structured professional learning communities back in to the weekly schedule.”
 The school recognizes the cultural importance of PLCs and prioritizes them so teachers can continue to collaborate and support one another while working towards student achievement goals.

 4. Data-informed instructional decisions